Blobfolio/musty/README.md

 # Update APT sources
 apt-get update

 # Install it!
+Note: this will also install the "wp-cli"
+# package, if not present.
 apt-get install wp-cli-musty
 ```

-Musty is meant to be installed as a global plugin; its path will need to be added as a requirement in your WP-CLI [configuration](https://make.wordpress.org/cli/handbook/config/#config-files).
+Once you have the files on your server, they will need to be added to the WP-CLI [configuration](https://make.wordpress.org/cli/handbook/config/#config-files).

 ```
 require:
   - /opt/musty/index.php
 ```

-If you do not have a WP-CLI configuration already, you can use any of the following paths:
+WP-CLI automatically recognizes the following generic configuration paths:

  * `/site/root/wp-cli.local.yml`
  * `/site/root/wp-cli.yml`